 November 11 is a great time to be on holiday in Abruzzo, as it’s when the ‘Vino Novello’ is in abundant supply.

-There are a lot of events this weekend to celebrate San Martino (11th November).
+There are a lot of events that celebrate San Martino (11th November).
 San Martino himself represented abundance so it is fitting the villagers would pay tribute to this Saint to see them through the winter and wish them good fortune for their newly sown crops.
 Local names for this day include Capetiempe”, which means “new beginning” (tiempe means time, cape is for capo, head, starting) which is why fires would be lit to traditionally protect you from the darkness of the coming months as well as purge the past.
 The Glories of Scanno is the most famous event on the 10th November, fires start at 6.30 pm, read other events that celebrate this San Martino.

 Back to Vino Novello, this is the period when you can you revel in the rich colour of the Abruzzo countryside.
 It whizzes you back to your childhood with sherbet pastels liberally sprinkling its sleepy and slightly frost-bitten vines and rewards you by drinking its brightly coloured tannin-free, light (11% alcohol), fruity wines that shout cherries, blackberries, raspberries & figgy peaches – all the fruits of Abruzzo.